minnyres/mpv-windows-arm64/README.md

 1. Install [MSYS2-64bit](https://www.msys2.org/).
 2. Enable and open the Clang ARM64 environment in MSYS2, following https://github.com/msys2/MSYS2-packages/issues/1787#issuecomment-980837586.
-3. Run the build script `./build.sh`
+3. Run the build script `./build.sh`.
+The script will give some error message when copying the DLL files, which is harmless.

+The installation path of mpv is `./install/mpv`.